-- All fees are due with entry forms or at time of online registration.
-Entries will be accepted after the registration deadline when available- cities do sell out!
+- Entries will be accepted after the registration deadline when available- cities do sell out!
+If necessary, a waitlist will be utilized for additional entries.
+No onsite competition entries will be accepted.
 See specific city page for details.
 No entry fees are refundable, except as necessary due to Covid-19.
 More details HERE.

 - Competing dancers must be at least 7 years of age and registered for the full workshop in the convention city they are competing in.
 (Ready, Set, Dance! dancers may compete as long as the average age of the entry remains 7+).

 - To reach the average age of an entry, add all the ages together and divide by the number of dancers in the entry.
 After averaging age, DROP THE DECIMAL to come up with the competition age for the entry.
 For example: An entry who's average age is 10.7 will compete as age 10.
 Names, ages and birthdates of all dancers must be provided when registering.
 All competing dancers must be prepared to present proof of age should a question arise.

 - All ages are as of January 1, 2022 for the entire 2021-2022 season, including Nationals.

 - The average age of each entry may not drop more than one age division below the age of the oldest dancer in the entry, regardless of the actual average age.
 Example: If an entry contains dancers ranging in age from 9-18, the entry may not compete younger than 13-15 (one division younger than the oldest dancer-18).

 JAZZ consists of primarily jazz technique, utilizing uptempo music.

 BALLET consists of ballet or pointe technique.
 Must include classical steps and movements.